 Deploy a regional self-managed certificate

-This tutorial describes how to use Certificate Manager to deploy a self-managed certificate to a regional external Application Load Balancer or to a regional internal Application Load Balancer.
+This tutorial shows you how to use Certificate Manager to deploy a self-managed certificate to a regional external Application Load Balancer or to a regional internal Application Load Balancer.

 Objectives